 "Public Property" is defined as all public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, or immediately adjacent to and accessible from the campus.

 CLERY GEOGRAPHY

 The NMSU Carlsbad geography included in this report includes buildings and property located on the NMSU Carlsbad Main campus including Early College High School.
-This report also includes non-campus building Artesia Vocational Center.

 CRIME STATISTICS

 The previous 3 years of crime statistics: